Mr4peX/hass-climate-scheduler-weekday/README.md

 - input_select.select_option
 - And other less relevant input_select service calls.
 (Using input_select.set_options to change the content of the picker might result in undefined behavior)

+---

+## 🙏 Acknowledgments & Credits

+### Original Project

+This component is based on the excellent work by **[FrancisLab](https://github.com/FrancisLab)** with their original [hass-climate-scheduler](https://github.com/FrancisLab/hass-climate-scheduler) project.

+**Special thanks to FrancisLab** for creating such a robust and well-designed climate scheduling system for Home Assistant.
+The original codebase provided an excellent foundation with clean architecture, comprehensive documentation, and solid implementation of profile-based scheduling.

+### What This Fork Adds

+The weekday-specific scheduling feature was developed to address a specific need: **different heating schedules for weekdays versus weekends**.
+Many households have different routines during the work week compared to weekends, and this enhancement makes it possible to define those patterns naturally within a single profile.

+**Key enhancement:**
+- Added `weekdays` parameter to schedule entries, allowing specification of which days (1=Monday through 7=Sunday) each schedule applies to
+- Maintained 100% backward compatibility - existing configurations continue to work without modification
+- Follows the same design patterns and coding standards as the original project

+### Why This Fork Exists

+This fork was created to solve a real-world heating automation challenge: managing 8 thermostats across 4 zones in a home with distinctly different schedules for weekdays (work/school routines) versus weekends (family time).
+The original scheduler handled time-based scheduling beautifully, but needed the ability to differentiate between days of the week.

+Rather than creating an entirely new component, this enhancement respects and builds upon FrancisLab's excellent work. **All credit for the core functionality goes to the original author.**

+### Contributing Back

+If you find this weekday scheduling feature useful and would like to see it in the official hass-climate-scheduler, please consider:
+- Opening a discussion in the [original repository](https://github.com/FrancisLab/hass-climate-scheduler)
+- Submitting a pull request with this feature
+- Supporting FrancisLab's work

+### License

+This fork maintains the same MIT License as the original project, ensuring the code remains open and accessible to the Home Assistant community.

+---

+## 📞 Support & Community

+**For issues specific to weekday scheduling:** Please open an issue in this repository.

+**For general scheduler functionality:** Refer to the [original project](https://github.com/FrancisLab/hass-climate-scheduler) and its excellent documentation.

+**Home Assistant Community:** Join the discussion at [https://community.home-assistant.io/](https://community.home-assistant.io/)

+---

+## ⭐ Show Your Support

+If this enhanced version helps you automate your home heating:
+- Give this repository a star ⭐
+- Give the [original repository](https://github.com/FrancisLab/hass-climate-scheduler) a star ⭐⭐
+- Share your configuration examples with the community
+- Report bugs and suggest improvements

+**Thank you to FrancisLab and the entire Home Assistant community for making home automation accessible and powerful!** 🏠🔥